-A simple cinnamon swirl bread recipe, with veins of cinnamon and sugar running through it and dotted with raisins.
+A simple swirled cinnamon raisin bread, with veins of cinnamon and sugar running through it and dotted with raisins.
 Looks pretty and it’s delicious, too.
 Makes great toast!

 This bread makes great toast, as well as eating out of hand.
 I also discovered the beauty that is using toasted raisin bread for a ham, swiss and mayo sandwich (try it! :) The recipe makes two large (9×5) loaves.
 If you don’t have 9×5 loaf pans, you can divide the dough in 3 and bake in three 8×4 loaf pans instead.